talktogproject/ethicsteacher/integrity-global.md

 [Many famous examples come from health and biological research](https://theconversation.com/ethics-dumping-the-dark-side-of-international-research-88675); however, The Guardian provides [some examples that are also relevant to education and social sciences research](https://www.theguardian.com/higher-education-network/2018/aug/31/ethics-dumping-the-exploitative-side-of-academic-research), such as:

 * Avoiding local ethics approval
-* Lack of awareness about the community, e.g., not contacting community leaders prior to a study
+* Lack of awareness about the community, e.g., not contacting community leaders before conducting a study
 * Insensitive behaviour, e.g., entering indigenous people's homes and taking pictures without consent
 * 'Extractive' research, e.g., not sharing benefits of the study or knowledge gained with the community being studied